 Importing plugins

-To import QGIS plugins the plugin directories need to be in your PYTHONPATH.
+To import QGIS plugins the plugin directories need to be in your PYTHONPATH

-Configuring PYTHONPATH on Linux:
+Configuring PYTHONPATH

 # default QGIS plugins